 How is a Probate Trust structured?

-Probate Trusts can be typically used with new bonds or existing bonds which are owned by a single individual - not normally jointly held bonds.
+Probate Trusts can be typically used with new or existing bonds which are owned by a single individual - not normally jointly held bonds.
 An Absolute Probate Trust may cause problems because the settlor would be the sole beneficiary of the trust.
 This means on death of the settlor, the trustees of the trust could access the bond proceeds quickly, but the proceeds would then need to be distributed by the executors under the terms of the will/intestacy.
 The executors however would firstly need to obtain probate!
-This seems to defeat the purpose of having a trust and therefore a discretionary Probate Trust makes more sense.
-Normally it is possible to top up a bond that is held in a Probate Trust.
+This seems to defeat the purpose of having a trust and therefore a Discretionary Probate Trust makes more sense.
+Normally it's possible to top up a bond that is held in a Probate Trust.

 How is a Probate Trust set up?